-Becoming an independent consultant is an exciting transition.
+Starting a consulting business and going independent is an exciting transition.
 It’s a chance to be your own boss, pursue projects you’re passionate about, and control when and where you work.
-At the same time, there’s bound to be mistakes involved when starting a new business venture.
-By proactively learning about common errors and what you can do to avoid them, you can ease the growing pains of self-employment.
+At the same time, there’s bound to be mistakes involved when you begin a new business venture.
+By proactively learning about common mistakes and what you can do to avoid them, you can ease the growing pains of self-employment.

-As an employee, the market more or less puts a price on what you and your time are worth; even if you’ve negotiated, your employer determined your salary.
-Now that you work for yourself, it’s your responsibility to place a value on your services.
+As an employee, the market more or less puts a price on what you and your time are worth.
+Even if you’ve negotiated, your employer determines your salary.
+Now that you work for yourself, it’s up to you to place a value on your services.

-To find your bill rate, there are a number of factors that go into finding the right bill rate including project scope, competitor’s rates, and desired profit.
-If you set your bill rate too high, you may price yourself out of competitiveness.
-If your rate is too low, it will be hard to bring in revenue.
+To find your bill rate, there are a number of factors to consider.
+Project scope, competitor rates, and desired profit are all important points.
+If you set your rate too high, you risk being beaten out by a lower-priced competitor.
+But if your rate is too low, it will be hard to bring in revenue.
 Check out MBO’s Bill Rate Calculator to find the rate that’s best for you.

-Take the time to create an in-depth business plan that details how you will manage your business and the steps you will to take to achieve your goals.
-As you launch and establish your business, it can be a good idea to revisit and revise your plan each year—or even quarterly.
+Write a detailed business plan that outlines how you plan to manage your company and achieve your goals.
+As you launch and establish your business, revisit and revise your plan each year—or even quarterly.

-As an independent professional, you have to be willing to dedicate a large amount of time and energy to your clients and to your business.
-However, setting boundaries and limits is also important, both for yourself and for your clients.
-While it may be tempting to say yes to whatever clients ask of you, it’s critical to learn to stick to the agreed-upon project contract.
-Seemingly small requests or additions can quickly add up and lead to scope creep, which can cause missed deadlines, financial losses, and increased timelines and budgets.
+As an independent professional, you have to be willing to dedicate a lot of time and energy to your clients and business.
+However, setting boundaries is also important, both for yourself and for your clients.
+While it may be tempting to say “yes” to whatever clients ask of you, it’s critical to learn to stick to the agreed-upon project contract.
+Requests that seem small can quickly add up and lead to scope creep.
+Scope creep can cause missed deadlines, financial losses, and increased timelines and budgets.

-Your clients aren’t the only ones who will need firm boundaries; when it comes to your work, you need to set limits with yourself, friends, family, and clients.
-Maintaining a work-life balance is essential to staying healthy and productive, and to continue to love what you do.
+Your clients aren’t the only ones who will need firm boundaries.
+When it comes to your work, set limits with yourself, friends, family, and clients.
+Maintaining work-life balance is essential to staying healthy and productive, and to continue to love what you do.

-One of the most common mistakes new independent contractors make is forgetting to consider taxes.
-Because you no longer receive paychecks from an employer with taxes already deducted, it can be easy to overlook the fact that you are responsible for putting aside enough money to pay taxes on what you have earned.
+One of the most common mistakes made when starting a consulting business is forgetting to consider taxes.
+Employers do a lot of back-end tax work on your behalf, but when you’re self-employed you are responsible for putting aside enough money to pay taxes on what you have earned.

-Independent contractors must pay quarterly estimated tax payments, self-employment tax (SE tax)—both the employer and employee halves of Social Security and Medicare taxes, and income tax.
+Independent contractors must pay self-employment tax (SE tax)—both the employer and employee halves of Social Security and Medicare taxes and income tax.
 These are estimates that should be paid quarterly.
 Of course, there are a number of self-employed tax deductions that you can take advantage of.
 If you’re unsure where to start when it comes to taxes, check out the IRS websites’ Self-Employed Tax Center, or consult an accountant.

-Many new independent contractors pour a great deal of energy into networking and marketing in order to secure their first clients.
-However, once that client is secured, their networking efforts come to a halt.
-While it’s important to give your current clients the focus and attention they deserve, abandoning your networking efforts may mean having to start from square one once your current contract ends.
-Creating and nurturing contacts, as well as continuing marketing efforts should be an ongoing process in order to keep projects coming in at a steady pace.
+Many new independent contractors pour a great deal of energy into networking and marketing to find clients.
+However, once you secure your first client it’s easy to let networking efforts fall aside.
+While it is important to give your current clients the attention they deserve, abandoning your networking efforts all together is not a good idea.
+Creating and nurturing contacts, and continuing marketing efforts is an ongoing process that will help you keep projects coming in at a steady pace.

-There’s a lot to organize, plan, and prepare for when starting out as an independent consultant.
-While it can be challenging at times to work through the learning curve of running your own business, if you stay confident in your ability to deliver great services to your clients, motivated in knowing that you call the shots, and actively avoid potential pitfalls, you’ll set yourself up for success.
+There’s a lot to organize, plan, and prepare for when starting a consulting business.
+We know it can be challenging to work through the learning curve of running your own company.
+But if you stay confident in your ability to deliver great services to your clients and actively avoid potential pitfalls, you’ll set yourself up for success.